protagolabs/Netmind-examples/hivemind/language-modeling/README.md

         self.model, _ = get_model(dataset_args)
         self.model = NetmindModel(self.model)

-+this part needs to be modified if you choose your own optimizer
++#this part needs to be modified if you choose your own optimizer
         no_decay = ["bias", "LayerNorm.weight"]
         optimizer_grouped_parameters = [
             {